How do you grow fruit trees as a beginner homesteader?

-Our beginners guide to planting fruit trees and starting a small backyard orchard or food forest will help you feed your family for years to come.
-You’ll learn how to grow fruit trees and fruit bearing plants with tips and tricks for planting, maintenance and preserving.
-Ready?
-Let’s do this!
+Growing fruit trees is a great way to start a small backyard food forest that will feed your family for years to come.
+In this post you’ll learn how to grow fruit trees and other fruit bearing plants that are easy to plant and produce quickly.

 I’ll share with you our seasonal approach to caring for fruit trees.
 Read below to learn how to plant during the spring season, how to harvest and preserve fruit in the fall and winter fruit tree pruning tips.